 has 306 featured Senior Living communities.
 Please browse the listings below to find the right location for you.

 At Holiday Retirement, we strive to make each of our residents feel like they are at home where they belong.
 This is what we call The Holiday Touch, and it is what makes life at a Holiday Retirement community so special.
-From friendly neighbors who act more like family to a devoted staff who view their work as much more than simply a job, each of our more than 300 communities in the United States and Canada offers unparalleled service and amenities to seniors for one affordable, all-inclusive monthly fee.
+From friendly neighbors who act more like family to a devoted staff who view their work as much more than simply a job, each of our more than 300 communities in the United States offers unparalleled service and amenities to seniors for one affordable, all-inclusive monthly fee.

 Holiday Retirement Communities

 Click on a state below to view the communities in your area.

 The Bonaventure's staff is very pleasant, and I am very satisfied.
 I am planning on moving there.
 I like the facility and the people who are working there.
 I should be happy there.
 The apartments are clean and a good size.
 I have nothing negative to say about them.

 I enjoyed my communication with the director of Spring Oaks.
 I got a good sampling of the services they provide.
 It was very comprehensive when I was shown around the facility.
 They offer respite care.
 The rooms seemed comfortable.
 We have to provide the furniture, except for in respite care.
 It was as I expected it would be; nothing fancy, but then again we're working on a budget, and it seemed very nice.

 Creekside at Shallowford was very nice.
 They had activities for the residents.
 Everything was clean and nice, and I was fairly impressed with it.
 I liked the facility and independence of it for assisted living retirement, but they didn't have the round-the-clock care that I needed.
 The rooms were nice and were fairly roomy.
 They had some good space to them.
 The dining area was very nice, had fine dining, was very attractive.
 They would match up residents so they sat them at the same place most of the time, and that was very nice.